oat-sa/taohub-articles/forge/qti/qti-creator.md

 ### step 3 : define the widget and its states

 **location** : `taoQtiItem/views/js/qtiCreator/renderers`\
 Because of the complexity of the authoring widgets, it would be difficult to manage everything in a single render file like we are doing in the CommonRenderers.
 Instead everything is managed by qti creator Widgets.
 The behaviour of every widgets change according to their states.
-All interactions and choices share the same set of states.\
+All interactions and choices share the same set of states.<br/>

 This is to ensure behaviour consistency across all interactions and other qti elements implementations and decrease overall complexity.

 #### widget

-The widget define the common structure for the qti element that is being edited.\
+The widget define the common structure for the qti element that is being edited.<br/>

 The stack of states will bring and enrich the behaviour as needed.

-Instanciation and usage:\
+Instanciation and usage:<br/>

 A widget is only instanciated in the qti element renderer (see previous “renderer declaration section”)

 Definition